 - Straighten a deviated septum to help alleviate breathing problems

-At Aesthetic Surgical Images, each consultation begins with a clinical analysis to evaluate your face and nose.
+At Aesthetic Surgical Images, each consultation begins with a clinical analysis to evaluate your facial features and nasal structure.
 Your surgeon will take the time to understand your desired results and create a personalized solution that enhances your natural beauty.
 We also use computer imaging to help you visualize, in a realistic way, how rhinoplasty can improve the shape and size of your nose.
 You can expect an honest evaluation and all of the information you need to make an informed decision.

 Your Rhinoplasty procedure